zav001/Kelp/README.md

 ## 🍩 DonutSMP Meteor Client Addon

-**Glazed** is a free Meteor Client addon designed specifically for the **DonutSMP** server.
+**KelpClient** is a free Meteor Client addon designed specifically for the **DonutSMP** server.
 I made this to automate the boring and repetitive tasks I kept doing in-game and to give others access to high-quality tools **without paying**.
 I've seen many paid clients that do less than this one — this is my free alternative.